-In the fourth quarter of 2022, the share of non-performing loans (NPL) in business decreased somewhat.
-In the fourth quarter, compared to the previous quarter, the overall share of NPLs in business loans equaled to 4%.
-In terms of currencies, it is important to indicate that the share of NPLs in business loans issued in domestic currency did not change significantly and stood at 3%, while the share of NPLs for loans issued in USD and in euro decreased and equaled to 6% and 3%, respectively (see Figure 4).
-According to the credit conditions survey, representatives of the banking sector do not expect significant change in the share of NPLs in business loans, in the next quarter.
-It is noteworthy that the share of restructured loans in the fourth quarter of 2022, compared to the previous quarter decreased by 0.7 pp and stood at 18.3%, which indicates the improvement of the quality of business loan portfolio.
+In the first quarter of 2023, the share of non-performing loans (NPL) in business loans decreased somewhat.

+In the first quarter, compared to the previous quarter, the overall share of NPLs in business loans equaled to 4%.
+In terms of currencies, it is important to indicate that the share of NPLs in business loans issued in national currency did not change significantly and stood at 3%, while the share of NPLs for loans issued in USD and in euro decreased slightly and equaled to 5% and 3%, respectively (see Figure 4).
+According to the credit conditions survey, representatives of the banking sector expect slight decrease of the share of NPLs in business loans in the next quarter.
+It is noteworthy that the share of restructured loans in the first quarter of 2023, compared to the previous quarter, decreased by 0.7 pp and stood at 17.6%, which indicates the improvement of the quality of business loan portfolio.

-In the fourth quarter of 2022, compared to the previous quarter, the share of rejected loans in large business loans decreased slightly, while for SME loans issued in foreign currency increased slightly.
-In the fourth quarter, compared to the previous quarter, the share of rejected loans in large business loans decreased slightly and equaled to 0.6%.
-Whereas the share of rejected loans in SME portfolio for loans issued in domestic currency decreased to 12.7%, while for the foreign currency loans increased slightly and equaled to 6.7% (see Figure 4).
+In the first quarter of 2023, compared to the previous quarter, the share of rejected loans in SME loans issued in national currency decreased slightly, while for large business loans did not change significantly.
+In the first quarter, compared to the previous quarter, the share of rejected loans in SME loans issued in national currency decreased slightly and equaled 11.7%.
+While for foreign currency SME loans increased by 3.8 pp to 10.5%.
+Whereas the share of rejected loans in corporate portfolio did not change significantly and stood at 0.8% (see Figure 4).